ibm-cloud-docs/vpc/load-balancers.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Load balancers overview
+# Load balancers for VPC overview
 {: #nlb-vs-elb}

-There are several differences between {{site.data.keyword.cloud}} Application Load Balancer and Network Load Balancer to be aware of when choosing one or the other for your needs.
+{{site.data.keyword.cloud_notm}} provides two families of load balancers for VPC, Application Load Balancer and Network Load Balancer.
+There are several differences between the two to be aware of when choosing one for your needs.
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} provides public- and private-facing application load balancers.
 An application load balancer provides Layer-7 and Layer-4 load balancing on {{site.data.keyword.cloud_notm}} and supports SSL offloading.
 The incoming and outgoing packets flow through the load balancer.